 Money is a feminist issue — and yet, women are still reluctant to talk about it.
-According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
-That’s why Bustle launched Grown-A$$ Finances, a series that gets real about what millennial women are doing with their money, and why — because managing your money should feel empowering, not intimidating.
+According to a recent Bustle survey of more than 1,000 Millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
+Bustle's Get Money series gets real about what Millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: money misconceptions.

 Investing doesn't have to be scary, either.
 Talking to an advisor who specializes in working with young professionals can be a good way to become more educated on the topic and get advice tailored to your specific financial situation.

 2 You Need To Carry A Balance On Your Credit Card

 If I had a dollar for every time I've had to ask my mom how credit cards work, I'd have enough money to pay off my entire balance — which, contrary to popular belief, is definitely a good thing.

 "Carrying debt on your card does nothing to help your credit; it just costs you money," Adam Jusko, founder and CEO of

 Credit Card Catalog, tells Bustle.
 "Paying your bills on time each month is the most important factor in improving your credit, and paying them in full is just fine.
 In fact, it's the smartest thing you can do."
 3 Debit Is Better Than Credit